 - Slowly work your way up to 2½ hours.

-- Oral medicines (such as pills) include amitriptyline, pentosan polysulfate, antihistamines, anti-inflammatory medicines, and pain medicines.
+- Medicines taken by mouth (oral medicines) include amitriptyline, pentosan polysulfate, antihistamines, and anti-inflammatory medicines.

-- Medicines that are put into the bladder (bladder instillations) include dimethyl sulfoxide (DMSO) or a combination of medicines, such as lidocaine, heparin, and sodium bicarbonate.
+- Medicines that are put into the bladder (bladder instillations) are often combined with other medicines.
+These include medicines such as dimethyl sulfoxide (DMSO), lidocaine, heparin, and sodium bicarbonate.

-- Other treatments.
-These include biofeedback, transcutaneous electrical nerve stimulation (TENS), or acupuncture.
+These include botulinum toxin injections in the bladder and acupuncture.
 These have been helpful for some people.

-- Surgery.
-If no other treatments help, surgery might be done to repair a bladder problem.
-Or surgery may be done to stop nerve pain.
+If no other treatments help, surgery may be needed.
+It might be done to stop nerve pain or help with a problem like bladder distension.
+As a last resort, surgery may be done to remove the bladder.